ypolosov/DocHub/README.EN.md

-0. you can deploy plantuml with docker as external service
+0. you can deploy plantuml with docker as an external service
 ```bash
 docker-compose up plantuml
 ```